-Building a Jenkins CI/CD Pipeline for Developer First Approach¶
+Building a Jenkins CI/CD Pipeline for Dev First Approach¶

 By using a developer-first approach, an organization can adopt to have minimal interaction between the API developer and API Publisher Portal.
 First, an API developer develops his/her own backend microservice and creates an OpenAPI Specification for it.
-Thereafter, he/she can create an API using that OpenAPI specification and deploy it to the desired WSO2 API Manager (WSO2 API-M) environment without accessing the Publisher Portal directly.
+Thereafter, he/she can create an API using that OpenAPI specification and deploy it to the desired WSO2 API Management environment without accessing the Publisher Portal directly.

-Let us create a CI/CD pipeline using Jenkins as the automation tool and GitHub as the source code management repository.
-Let us use Postman to write the test scripts in order to test the API that is deployed in WSO2 API-M.
+Let's create a CI/CD pipeline using Jenkins as the automation tool and Github as the source code management repository.
+Let's use Postman to write the test scripts in order to test the API that is deployed in WSO2 API Manager.

 Install Jenkins from here.